Ketamine addiction, and ketamine bladder and induced cystitis

 How can I reduce my risk of ketamine bladder damage?

-The only way to stop many of the health problems associated with ketamine is to stop taking it.
+The only way to stop many of the health problems linked with ketamine is to stop taking it.
 However, this is easier said than done.
-So, reducing your ketamine use is the first step to recovery.
+Reducing your ketamine use is the first step to recovery.

 Ketamine rarely causes physical withdrawals, such as tremors, vomiting, or headaches.
 You may suffer more from psychological withdrawals.
 These withdrawals include altered moods and perception, and cognitive disfunction.
 Speak to a health professional about stopping / reducing your ketamine use.
 Health professionals include your doctor and community drugs services.